 Dr. Terry McKelvey

-The primary goal of the graduate metals program is to cultivate an atmosphere where students are challenged to pursue their personal direction while achieving technical mastery and an understanding of the critical issues facing our field today.
+Edinboro University’s MFA in Metals/Jewelry program cultivates an atmosphere where students are challenged to pursue their personal direction while achieving technical mastery and an understanding of the critical issues facing our field today.
 Faculty members Sue Amendolara and Cappy Counard work closely with students to encourage and assist their artistic development through regular meetings, demonstrations and critiques.
-The curriculum fosters self-reliance within a supportive community.

-Graduate students are given private or semi-private workspaces and twenty-four hour access to the facilities.
-The metals studio is well equipped for nearly all metalsmithing techniques, from fine jewelry making to large sculptural work.
+The metals studio is well-equipped for nearly all metalsmithing techniques, from fine jewelry making to large sculptural work.
+Graduate students are given private or semi-private workspaces and 24 hour access to the expansive facilities.